fabiomattei/uddocs/_tutorials/setup.md

 ### Download and startup

-A quick way to start is to clone the demo project from <a href="https://github.com/fabiomattei/uglyduckling">the github project repository</a> and type:
+A quick way to start is to clone the demo project from <a href="https://github.com/fabiomattei/ud-demo">the github project repository</a> and type:

 {% highlight shell %}
+composer update
 docker-compose build
 docker-compose up -d
 {% endhighlight %}